hftay/meet-pep/readme.md

 - Deployed via Heroku

 Lessons learned:
+- Dedicate time to the planning process, write pseudocode before writing actual code.
+- Design wireframes and understand the information you want to present
-- Using the appropriate data model will make your life much easier
+- Using the appropriate data model (drawing it out) will make your life much easier
 - Creating events using time-input can be tricky with different timezones
 - CSS grids and bootstrap is a quick and dirty way to get some basic CSS done